PitkinCounty/GDAL-TIF-Compressor/README.md

 ### Install / Run the Application
 Make sure the system requirements have been met.

 The Java Application is distributed as a JAR file 'GDAL_Transale.jar', which can be downloaded from this GitHub Repo.
-Windows users can download 'GDAL_Transale.jar' then double click this file to run the application.
+Windows users can download then double click this file to run the application.

 ## Release Process
 The source code and compiled JAR executable for this project were checked into this GitHub Repo upon initial release, and will be updated as this documentation is complete.